-As many of the provisions to be discussed in the new parts of the Guidelines are the same in the Directive, it is important to maximise the involvement in the revision process of the national and regional IP offices (which will be faced with the same task when transposing these provisions into national law) and the users.
+As many of the provisions to be discussed in the new parts of the Guidelines are the same in the Directive, it is important to maximise the involvement in the revision process of both the EU IP offices (which will be faced with the same task when transposing these provisions) and the users.
 This will ensure the broadest possible acceptance of the approach to determining relevant examination standards, which in turn will help reduce disparities between practices across the EU.
 To this end, the Office will launch an open and inclusive consultation process during the vacatio legis period, thus ensuring that the views of all stakeholders are taken into consideration during the revision.

-The third task concerns the preparation of the secondary legislation that is required to implement the new Regulation no later than 21 months after publication.
-This process offers an opportunity not only to modernise the Office's procedural framework, but also to conduct a preliminary exchange of views with national and regional IP offices, which will also eventually have to issue similar rules to give effect to their new national laws, so as to streamline processes as well as procedures.
+The third task concerns the preparation of the secondary legislation that is required to implement the new basic Regulation no later than 21 months after publication.
+This process offers an opportunity not only to modernise the Office's procedural framework, but also to conduct a preliminary exchange of views with EU IP offices, which eventually will also have to issue similar rules to give effect to their new national laws, so as to streamline processes as well as procedures.
 The Office is ready to offer technical support by identifying opportunities for improvement and supplying all available technical data to the EU institutions involved in the implementing or delegated acts, should they so request.
-The timing will be decided by the EU institutions, and in particular by the Commission, but can be estimated to cover the period between the beginning of the first quarter of 2016 and the end of the second quarter of 2017.
+The timing will be decided by the EU institutions, and in particular by the Commission, but can be estimated to cover the period between the beginning of the first quarter of 2016 and the end of the second guarter of 2017.

-To support this process, the Office will endeavour to share best practices and provide technical support to the Member States insofar as requested during the transposition phase of the Directive and the preparation of the corresponding implementing rules.
+Finally, the Office will endeavour to share best practices and provide technical support to the Member States insofar as requested during the transposition phase of the Directive and the preparation of the corresponding implementing rules, following the model provided by the current Convergence Programme and exploring possibilities for supporting the relevant processes with common standards and tools.
+The Directive will be transposed within three years of its publication.
+This period will provide an excellent opportunity to increase harmonisation between the EU and the national levels in all aspects touched upon by the reform.